Maghnie/docs/engineers/analytics.md

 #### volume\_flow\_unit:

-The unit used in this datapoint needs to be specified in order for the analysis to yield correct result.
+The unit used in this datapoint needs to be specified in order for the analysis to yield correct results.
 If unspecified, the default unit assumed for this measurement is _litersPerSecond_.
 Acceptable inputs for this attribute include:

 * _cubicMetersPerSecond_
 * _cubicMetersPerMinute_